 With the ever-increasing competitive workforce, companies are finding alternative and creative ways to evaluate candidates even before hiring them!
 Have you ever thought about how much your turnover rate would improve if you knew that the people you are about to hire would be a perfect fit for their roles?
 It’s impossible to tell the future, but there is one simple way you can better your chances and put yourself in the best possible situation:

 Not only do projects help develop candidates, but it also gives your department heads, hiring managers, and people in leadership roles the chance to become heavily involved in the process as mentors.
-They will be to track their progress by watching the performance of the candidates, determining who is showing the necessary behavioral skills: leadership, initiative, emotional intelligence.
+They will be to track their progress by watching the performance of the candidates, determining who is showing the necessary behavioral skills such as leadership, initiative, emotional intelligence.

 Can they do the work?

 Do they have the right behavioral skills?

 The answers to these questions will help you hire the right people and build a career pathway around them.
 This helps with succession planning, and to improve company culture, employee engagement, and retention rates.
 Here are 6 more benefits you get with project evaluation:

 1. Technical Skills